 Major works costs for leaseholders

-As the owner of a property within a council block, you are responsible for a portion of the costs of major repair works, known as major works.
-These could include a new roof for the block, new windows or fire prevention measures, such as fire doors.
+As the owner of a property within a council block, you are responsible for a share of the costs of major repair works (known as major works).
+These may include a new roof for the block, new windows, or fire-prevention measures such as fire doors.

-These charges are in addition to your usual day to day service and routine repair charges.
-If they are more than £250, we will need to consult with you (this is known as a ‘Section 20’ consultation).
+These charges are in addition to your usual day-to-day service charges and routine repair costs.
+If your contribution is more than £250, we must consult with you (known as a ‘Section 20’ consultation).

 How we calculate your costs

-The amount you pay towards any communal major works costs is calculated using the Rateable Value (RV) of your property.
-The total RV of your block is divided by the RV of your property.
-This gives the percentage you will need to pay towards the total cost.
+The amount you pay towards any communal major works is calculated using the Rateable Value (RV) of your property.
+The RV of your property is divided by the total RV of your block.
+This gives the percentage you must pay towards the total cost.

 To find out the Rateable Value of your property go to the Valuation Office Agency.